Leslie's: History

 Leslie's was founded in 1963 by Phil Leslie, Jr. (son of Hollywood comedy writer Phil Leslie, Sr.) in a single location in North Hollywood, Los Angeles.
 Leslie, together with partner Raymond Cesmat, began the company by opening a chain of swimming pool supply stores in the Greater Los Angeles area.

 The two founding partners, Leslie and Cesmat, began fighting over the future of the company in the late 1980s, and Cesmat determined he wanted to sell his stake.
 In 1987, Leslie offered to buy Cesmat's stock at a prior agreed-upon price, but Cesmat would not accept.
 Cesmat filed to have the corporation dissolved, and in 1988, a California superior court judge ordered the company be sold.
 The company was acquired, in a hostile take-over, for $23 million by private equity firm Hancock Park Associates.
 Leslie received $10 million from the sale of the company but was vocal that the company had been taken from him, as the sale was highly leveraged and court-ordered.
 Following the sale of the company, managers at most Leslie's stores refused to open their stores in an expression of loyalty to Mr. Leslie.
 Ultimately, the new ownership and management were able to replace managers of stores that refused to open.

 By the early 1990s, the company was again generating profits, and the company listed its stock on NASDAQ.
 A 1991 initial public offering raised $28 million for the sale of 47% of the company, using the cash to repay debt and fund an expansion of the business.
 From the beginning of 1989 through the end of 1996, Leslie's grew from 66 to 259 company-owned and operated stores, including 23 stores added in September 1992 through the acquisition of Sandy's Pool Supply, Inc., which Mr. Leslie half-owned and had expanded from just two stores.

 In 1997, the company was taken private for $140 million by Hancock, assisted by private equity firm Leonard Green & Partners.
 In 2010, Leonard Green explored a sale of the company targeting in excess of $1 billion for the company.
 In lieu of a sale, Leonard Green ultimately sold a substantial stake in the company to CVC Capital Partners and GSO Capital Partners.

 In 2014, Leslie's comprised over 750 stores, expanding to 910 by 2015.
 In 2017 Leslie's Poolmart was acquired by L Catterton, which claims to be the largest consumer-focused private equity firm in the world.
 In February 2020, Michael Egeck assumed the role of chief executive officer.
 In October 2020, the company filed IPO again.
 On November 2, 2020, the company announced the closing of their initial public offering of 46,000,000 shares of common stock.
+September 9, 2024, Leslies, Inc. announces resignation of Michael Egeck and appointment of Jason McDonell as its new Chief Executive Officer and newest Board member.